KhartesViewer/khartes/README.md

 You can use the four arrow keys to move the current slice (the one where the mouse cursor is currently located).
-As when navigating with the mouse, the other slices will change to ensure that their mutual intersection point remains in the centers of all 3 pairs of crosshairs.
+As when navigating with the mouse, the other slices will change to ensure that their mutual intersection point remains in the centers of all three pairs of crosshairs.

 You can also use the page-up and page-down keys to increment or decrement the slice in the current window.
 To see this, watch the text label in the upper left corner of the current Data Slice, and see